ehb-integration-project-hackathon/desiderius-hackathon/readme.md

 6. `docker-compose up -d`

 You can now browse to the localhost wordpress website

-After this configuration, you can synch the folders with synch_wordpress powershell script. [!Change parameters!]
+After this configuration, you can synch the folders with synch_wordpress powershell script.
+[You will need to change parameters!]

+Easy command to run container from vscode terminal
-`wsl bash -c "cd /mnt/c/Users/adam/Documents/integration_project/desiderius-hackathon && docker-compose up -d"` `wsl bash -c "cd /mnt/c/Users/adam/Documents/integration_project/desiderius-hackathon && docker-compose down"`
+- `wsl bash -c "cd /mnt/c/Users/adam/Documents/integration_project/desiderius-hackathon && docker-compose up -d"`
+- `wsl bash -c "cd /mnt/c/Users/adam/Documents/integration_project/desiderius-hackathon && docker-compose down"`